tim-hardcastle/Epistemology/Isomorphism.md

 And plausible extensions to the system which cannot be proved in it continue to be plausible extensions.
 For example the deontologists suggest that we should add as an axiom (U) `□(□p → p)`.
 To a deontologist it says that it is obligatory that if it is obligatory that `p` should happen then `p` should happen; to an epistemologist it means that the evidence shows that if the evidence shows that `p` is true, then `p` is true.

-Or to take a non-random example, it makes equal sense in both cases to take our logic and apply the Andersonian-Kangerian reduction, discovered by deontologists, which *means* something completely if you're an epistemologist, but which again turns out to mean something that *makes perfect sense*.
+Or to take a non-random example, it makes equal sense in both cases to take our logic and apply the Andersonian-Kangerian reduction, discovered by deontologists, which *means* something completely different if you're an epistemologist, but which again turns out to mean something that *makes perfect sense*.

-Consider the A-K reduction from the deontological point of view.
+Consider the Andersonian-Kangerian reduction from the deontological point of view.
 We take a normal alethic logic.
 We introduce a constant, `d`, with the interpretation: "all (relevant) normative demands are met".
 We add an axiom `◊d`: "all (relevant) normative demands are capable of being met".
 And then we point out that saying that `p` is obligatory in deontic logic can be translated into saying `□(d → p)` in this new system.

 But to reduce epistemological modal logic, we do the same thing but take `d` to mean "the evidence is not misleading" and `◊d` to mean "it is possible that the evidence is not misleading".
 And then we point out that saying that the evidence shows `p` can be translated into saying `□(d → p)` in this new system.